About Our Graduate Program

 In addition to our existing Ph.D. curriculum, which focuses on a single national language and literature, we have launched an additional track which allows for comparative study and research in two East European literatures as well as interdisciplinary work.

-- The primary Slavic literature may be Bosnian-Croatian-Serbian, Czech, Polish or Russian.
+- The primary Slavic literature may be Bosnian-Croatian-Serbian, Czech, Polish, Russian or Ukrainian.

 - The second literature may be one of the above or another East or Central European literature taught within the university (e.g., Yiddish or German).